Skip to content

 Create a new NDArray of element type Float64, filled with uniform random values.

 This function uses the same signature as Base.rand with a custom backend, and currently supports only Float64 with uniform distribution (code = 0).
+In order to support other Floats, we type convert for the user automatically.

 Examples